AIDS Vancouver: Formation of AIDS Vancouver

-Initiation of Collaborative Efforts
+Initiation of collaborative efforts

 Recognizing the urgency of the situation, Gordon Price sought assistance from Paul Popham, a co-founder of the Gay Men's Health Crisis organization in New York City.
 Paul promptly traveled to Vancouver to offer his expertise, leading to the first AIDS Information Forum convened by AIDS Vancouver on March 12, 1983, at the Westend Community Centre.
 This gathering united various speakers to address critical issues related to the epidemic, including contributions from Dr. Maynard and Dr. Willoughby.
 The presentations, notably Paul Popham's, were filmed by GaybleVision, capturing invaluable insights and marking a significant milestone in AIDS Vancouver's early efforts.

 In April 1983, amidst the growing crisis, AIDS Vancouver intensified its efforts to disseminate crucial information.
 During this period, an article in the Vancouver Sun reported two deaths and seven cases of the disease.
 Ron Alexander, a founding member of AIDS Vancouver, emphasized the urgency of the situation, asking, "How many more have to die before somebody does something about it?"

 In October 1985, four cherry trees were planted near Stanley Park in memory of James, Ivo, Gino, and Randy, who succumbed to AIDS.
 Named "Our Cherry Grove" within the gay community, it served as a poignant tribute.
 To shield the trees from potential vandalism fuelled by AIDS/HIV stigma, an AIDS Vancouver spokesperson kept the location undisclosed.

-Early Media Initiatives
+Early media initiatives

 In response to the emerging AIDS crisis and the urgent need for public awareness, GaybleVision, a community television program, aired a pioneering broadcast on August 22, 1983.
-This initiative provided early insights into the virus, including transmission methods and parallels with Hepatitis B. Experts like Dr. R.G.
-Mathias, an epidemiologist at BC Community Health Services, Dr. Michael Maynard, and Noah Stewart, co-founders of AIDS Vancouver, discussed the virus and the formation of AIDS Vancouver.
+This initiative provided early insights into the virus, including transmission methods and parallels with hepatitis B. Experts like R.G.
+Mathias, an epidemiologist at BC Community Health Services, Michael Maynard, and Noah Stewart, co-founders of AIDS Vancouver, discussed the virus and the formation of AIDS Vancouver.
 This marked a crucial step in early AIDS education, offering valuable information during a time of limited awareness.